 - I will not submit scores.

-*Students who choose to enroll but do not provide test scores will be asked to complete a placement exam prior to registration**.
+*Students who choose to enroll but do not provide test scores will be asked to complete a placement exam prior to registration of first semester enrolled at LIM College.
 The placement exam allows us to assess your academic skill level and determine if you need additional preparatory work in English or Math.
 Students who submit standardized scores may also opt to take the placement exam.

-**Students accepted into the Fashion Scholars program are qualified out of all remedial course work.
+**Students accepted into the Fashion Scholars program are qualified out of developmental education course work.

 High School Transcript* Application Instructions

 Submission of a high school transcript* from the last school attended is an application requirement.
-If a student attended more than one high school, grades from each high school must be listed on the transcript; otherwise, a transcript from each high school attended must be submitted.
+If a student attended more than one high school, grades from each high school must be listed on the transcript; or a transcript from each high school may be requested.

 *A high school transcript is defined as: high school transcript, homeschool transcript, World Education Services (WES) evaluation, AACRAO’s Foreign Education Service, or other NACES-approved agencies, or state-issued certificate that high school equivalency has been met (for students who have no school records).